Rolandas Kazlas

 Rolandas Kazlas (born 11 May 1969 in Molėtai) is a Lithuanian actor, comedian, and theater director.
 He was awarded Lithuanian National Culture and Arts prize winner in 2009.

 Biography

 Rolandas Kazlas was born in 1969 in Molėtai town, Lithuania.
-In 1987 he graduated from Molėtų high school.
+In 1987, he graduated from Molėtų high school.
 In 1991, Kazlas graduated from the Lithuanian Academy of Music and Theatre with a degree in acting.
 He became a Valstybinis Jaunimo Teatras actor in 1993.
-Currently a free director, creator and thinker.
-Played and continues to play at Lithuanian National Drama Theatre and Meno Fortas.
+He is currently a free director and creator.
+He has played and continues to play at Lithuanian National Drama Theatre and Meno Fortas.

-Characterized as eccentric, comic, playful and improvising, but is spectacular playing dramatic roles as well.
-Generally a very composed and thoughtful man, with years of acting and directing experience.